Following May’s update, KLOUDIP delivers more new logistics and fleet management software features in 2021. Check out what’s new below.

 For more convenience, the developers added the “Search” option to choose one of the pre-set vehicle types or select one of the types recently entered by you.

-DISTRIBUTION by KLOUDIP allows organizing and managing the work of delivery teams at all stages.
+DISTRIBUTION app allows organizing and managing the work of delivery teams at all stages.
 The service comprises a web version for logistics operators and a mobile app for drivers.
-Here’s the quick overview of the solution:
+Here’s a quick overview of the solution:

 Apart from fresh design, the software acquired new options to manage notification, vehicles, and delivery orders.